eisenefaust/factorio_tricks_iceberg/README.md

 - Quality filter for nutrients
 - Higher tier items not being used as often
 - Auto crafter
-- Using raw ingedients instead of bulk in rockets
+- Using raw ingedients to then craft stuff on the space ship.
+- mixed rockets
 - Common targets in early game
 - Scaling fast and balance of mall / Production / science